Leaders in Online and Professional Continuing Education

 • Identify internal and external regulators in higher education.

-• Recognize the direct causal connections between federal regulations, accreditation, and institutional
+• Recognize the direct causal connections between federal regulations, accreditation, and institutional culture.

 Who should take this course?